penumbra-zone/penumbra/README.md

 pushes to `main`.
 To build it locally:

 1. Install the requirements: `cargo install mdbook mdbook-katex mdbook-mermaid`
-2. To continuously build and serve the documentation: `mdbook serve`
+2. To continuously build and serve the documentation: run `mdbook serve` from `docs/protocol`.

 ## Development